OzzyCzech/ozzyczech.cz/content/php/How to protect your emails with PHP and Javascript.md

----
-title: How to protect your emails with PHP and Javascript
-date: 2014-04-22
-tags: [email, javascript, PHP, antispam]
----

 # How to protect your emails with PHP and Javascript

 Working with or without javascript it's combine two technique for email protection [ROT13](http://en.wikipedia.org/wiki/ROT13) and CSS